 Another problem is very early specialization, which begins with the recruitment of such young children.
 Scouts, parents, coaches and clubs set professional standards, creating a highly specialized and structured environment, completely unadapted to the needs and development of children at this age.

 Under the guise of excellent (i.e. serious and professional) training conditions, kids are deprived of the possibility of falling in love with sport, forming a passion for it, understanding and the pure pleasure and fun of simply playing with their friends.
 Early specialization doesn’t make much sense, as it limits the possibility of trying out other sports and meeting friends.

 Other sports also have a significant impact on development and can help in better preparation and the selection of one sport over another at a much later age.
 There are many sources and documented studies confirming that early specialisation leads to many negative effects among adolescents.
 One of them is burnout and total aversion to any sport, even those that are purely recreational.

-So why do mainly parents (generally due to a lack of basic knowledge) and most coaches push children in only one direction?
-Such attempts make early specialisation one of the activities leading to only 0.00001% of the 1.5 million kids that play football ending up playing the sport professionally!
+So why do mainly parents (generally due to a lack of basic knowledge), and most coaches, push children in only one direction?

 Tom Green, in his May 2019 article "Early Sport Specialisation" for Science for Sport, writes that: "This is driven by the belief that selecting one sport and excluding others will increase the likelihood of athletic success.
 There remains concern that engaging in a year-round, concentrated program in a single sport can negatively impact both physical and psychological health.
 This is driven by society’s increased regard for successful athletes, who can experience social recognition, scholarships, sponsorships, and financial reward for competing at a high level.
 Whilst the definition of early sports specialisation remains uncertain, the general consensus suggests that intense and selective participation in one sport could lead to several issues associated with overuse and burnout"